rwr-community-dev/HB1/README.md

   - Also seems to be bugged when shooting from elevation, shots go very far past the aimed spot.
   - Shooting the Kulakov sounds like someone is eating a potato chip.
 Not sure if intended or not. <<I recorded it myself at home.
 Feel free to replace it with a better one --KFredfox
   - I personally like the sound, but that's because it sounds like a literal potato chip.
 I just enjoy inflicting that knowledge on people :)
+* Faction Silenced pistols
+  - remove XP requirement. new players should be able to use *something* stealthy on Copehill